BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Learn-BetonQuest.md

 Now you can check if you actually have this objective with **/q o {name}** command, it will show you all your active objectives.
 It should show `default.kill_creepers`.
 Alright, remove (yes, remove!) the `beton` tag from you and find some Creepers to kill.
-Once you killes 3 of them you will notice that nothing happened.
-It's because `has_beton_tag` condtion is not met, so the objective does not count your progress.
+Once you killed 3 of them you will notice that nothing happened.
+It's because `has_beton_tag` condition is not met, so the objective does not count your progress.
 Now add the tag again and kill another Creepers.
 When the third is dead you should be teleported to the location defined in `tp` event.

 Congratulations, now you know how to use objectives.
 You should experiment with other types now, since objectives will be used very often in your quests.
-Once you're done check out the _Writing your first conversation_ chapter to use your knowledge to write your fisrt conversation.
+Once you're done check out the _Writing your first conversation_ chapter to use your knowledge to write your first conversation.

 ## Writing your first conversation